crorvick/hv-directory/README.md

    This is file is for review only.

  * `directory_for_printer.pdf` - Output formatted for the printer.
-   Pages are paired up by how they should be adjusted and inside margins are adjusted to account for the fold.
+   Pages are paired up by how they should be printed and inside margins are adjusted to account for the fold.

 # Format